Last updated on

 Variety in Appearance

 First things first, quartz countertops are unlike all other countertops when it comes to appearance.
-According to marble.com, every quartz countertop has an even pattern present throughout; that means that there will not be any unwanted anomalies like in granite surfaces.
+Every quartz countertop has an even pattern present throughout; that means that there will not be any unwanted anomalies like in granite surfaces.
 Don’t worry, though, that doesn’t mean your selection is bound to be boring, because it won’t be.

 Quartz countertops provide the buyer with a wide range of options to choose from.
 You can browse through catalogs or look at in-person countertops that are generally light, resembling an earthy tone, or you can check out darker surfaces, bringing a modern look to the kitchen.
 You don’t have to stick to basic colors while shopping, though.
 Other styles provide veining, to look more like granite or marble countertops, and still, others showcase vibrant and bright colors.
 The choice is yours.